enewe101/cluster-func/README.md

 that can be executed normally.
 You can set any PBS directives you want, see **Cluf options**, and **Reference** for details.)

+Because each subjob script is a valid shell script, you can manually run them on separate machines in case they aren't part of a cluster that uses `qsub`.

 To divide the work properly, it's important that your argument iterable yields the same arguments in the same order on each machine.
-If you can't or don't want write your iterator that way, see "How work is divided" for other options.
+If you can't or don't want write your iterator that way, see **How work is divided** for other options.

 If you want to test-run one of the subjobs before submitting them, just just leave off the `--queue` option, and the scripts will be created but not